Robsteranium/octopress/source/_posts/2013-03-01-open-data-business-models.markdown

 Although open data ought to be free to access it may not be free to enable that access.
 There is a cost (and therefore a profit) associated with opening data.
 A business or a government agency who wishes to open their a data are customers in this regard.
 Thus there is a business opportunity in supplying services such as:

 - Information architecture design - planning out the schema, ontology, or technical implementation details for open data (either as a service or as creation of an open meta-data asset);
-- Database provision - the technology stack that will hold the data;
+- Database - the technology that will hold the data;
-- Web hosting - the technology that will make it open;
+- Web hosting - the technology that will open-up access to the data;
-- Service/ Application layer - the technology that will make it (re)usable: Linked-open data, indexing services, user interfaces, APIs, integration gateways, data loaders etc (note that I'm thinking particularly of just the 'openning' bit here, not applications of open data - that comes next!);
+- Service/ Application layer - the technology that will make it (re)usable: Linked-open data, indexing services, user interfaces, APIs, integration gateways, data loaders etc (note that I'm thinking particularly of just the server-side 'openning' bit here, not client-side applications of open data - that comes next!);
 - Advice on Licensing - the legal framework; and
 - Business Advice on Strategy - as per this post!